arthurfortes/deepfake/README.md

 # DeepFake Classification

-XceptionNet was based on the paper trained on the [FaceForensics++ dataset](https://github.com/ondyari/FaceForensics).
+This repository was based on the [FaceForensics++ dataset](https://github.com/ondyari/FaceForensics).
 Besides the full image models, all models were trained on slightly enlarged face crops with a scale factor of 1.3.

 You can find the trained models under [this link](https://drive.google.com/drive/folders/1TvNujQ8Aar-j4hF1HyOqXKucULjMsi3C?usp=sharing).